In a survey comprised of 1,160 customers, 59.6% male, and 40.4% female, it was found that what inhibited people from posting an online review was:

 What’s even more interesting, is that of the respondents who claimed it was ‘Hard to Write the Review Itself’, half of them had a reported income of $150,000 or more.

-The main takeaway for this survey is that many people cite unwanted attention and the difficulty of writing the review as two main reasons why they would not write a review online.
+The main takeaway from this survey is that many people cite unwanted attention and the difficulty of writing a review as two main reasons why they would not write a review online.

 That being said, gently reminding your customers that they can in many cases use their initials instead of their full name on online review sites could help to alleviate these concerns.

 ReviewInc automates and addresses all these concerns.
 To learn more, give us a call at 1-877-9REVIEW or email us at firstname.lastname@example.org.
 Take charge of your online reputation today!